nais/oslomet-nais-docs/docs/theme-dev/user-guide.md

 ## Position Sticky
 Aside sections uses `position: sticky;` css rule to keep them attached in place.
 This rule however is not fully supported on all browser, therefore they will most likely scroll with the page content (this has not been tested).
 Such solution is best compromise between functionality and clean code.

-Generally, position sticky rule is tricky.
-It make it easier to make content stay while scrolling, but it also creates tricky behaviour.
-Basicly if content A is nested in content B and content A and B is longer than viewport, then in order to scroll through whole content A, you have to scroll through whole content B. This result in situation where the end of content A will be shown at the bottom of content B. We wouldn't say this behaviour is very accessibility friendly, but in this case this is the best solution we have.
-We cannot use postion fixed as this goes against bootstrap (you have to redo breakpoints).
-At the same time, we assume that having aside content scroll with the page will be more frustating than position sticky.

 ## hljs (syntax highlighter)
 "hljs" is syntax highlighter for code snippets and it is used by this theme.